Hacking Task Confounder in Meta-Learning: Experiments

 The results are shown in Table \ref{tab:2}.
-Our method achieves improvements compared to the baselines, resulting in an average MSE reduction of 0.034 and 0.013, respectively.
-MetaCRL demonstrates even more substantial improvements across four different backbones, achieving an MSE reduction of over 0.1.
-Furthermore, we introduce IFSL \cite{yue2020interventional} and MR-MAML \cite{yin2019meta} that constructed based on SCM, but their effects are less pronounced.
-As expected, our method exhibits significant enhancements, showcasing its high compatibility.
+Compared to the plug-and-play baselines, MetaCRL achieves improvements with an average MSE reduction of 0.034 and 0.013, respectively.
+MetaCRL also demonstrates significant improvements across all the meta-learning base models, with an MSE reduction of over 0.1.
+Compared to the causal-based baselines, adding MetaCRL to any meta-learning model can always achieve better performance.
+As expected, MetaCRL exhibits significant enhancements, showcasing its high compatibility.